setvisible/nastran-find/README.md

 # Nastranfind

-Nastranfind is a solution for browsing NASTRAN input deck files for Windows, Mac OS X and Unix.
+Nastranfind is a solution for browsing [Nastran](https://en.wikipedia.org/wiki/Nastran "NASA Nastran") input deck files for Windows, Mac OS X and Unix.

-Its core is developed in C++, based on the **Curses** library.
+Its core is developed in C++, based on the [Curses](https://en.wikipedia.org/wiki/Curses_(programming_library) "Curses (programming library)") library.

 ## Download